FAC8/FAC9-planning/gitbooktutorial.md

 4) Now that you have cloned the prior cohort's gitbook, initialise a github repository in the relevant github organisation using this clone.

-5) Sign into gitbook and select the new button on the top menu bar to begin creating a new gitbook.
+5) Sign into gitbook and select the "new" button on the top menu bar to begin creating a new gitbook.

 6) From the main drop-down menu on the creation screen select the option to import and sync an existing Github repository.
 Make sure on the drop-down menu beneath this that you are creating this through the Founders & Coders organisation and not your own individual account.
 Give it a title, description and select the repository you have just created on github to sync it with.
 Then click "Create Book"!